Eligibility Questions

 If you are unable to provide a letter from an academic professional, choose someone who is familiar with your academics, professional work, or volunteer/community activities.
 Your recommender should be someone who can explain why you are uniquely qualified for the Clarke DS Fellowship.

 Yes.
-All applicants must complete the latest FAFSA (2022-2023 academic year) and upload the SAR, even if they are not currently enrolled in a college or university.
+All applicants must complete the latest FAFSA and upload the SAR, even if they are not currently enrolled in a college or university.
 Materials must be uploaded in advance of the application deadline date.
 The production of the SAR often takes several days to process after the FAFSA request is submitted, so applicants should file the FAFSA at least a week before the application deadline for the Clarke DS Fellowship.

 Selection Process Questions